mH-13/sql-automation/beginner/03-filtering-data.md

 WHERE price > 100;
 ```

-This query retrieves all products with a price greater than 100.

 ## Filtering with Logical Operators

-Logical operators allow you to combine multiple conditions.
+allow to combine multiple conditions.
 The most common logical operators are:

 - `AND` : All conditions must be true
 - `OR` : At least one condition must be true